will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 In this case note that:

-* We make 1 http request per observer, when that observer subscribes (lazy execution).
+* We make 1 call to the fetch api and hence 1 http request per observer, when that observer subscribes (lazy execution).
 * Values emitted by the observable are not shared between observers (ie. each observer receives a different `response` object).
 An Observable which behaves in this way is known as **unicast**.

 ## Hot Observable

 A hot observable has a subscription function which closes over its producer.

-To understand how this is different to the cold observable, lets look at an example of a hot observable which wraps a http request made with the fetch api:
+To understand how this is different to the cold observable, lets look at an example of a hot observable which wraps a Promise rturned from the fetch api:

 ```ts
 /*